DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 This build script will take a few minutes to check code out and compile it.

 The `mrb g` command does a `git clone` of the specified repository with an optional tag and destination name.
 LArSoft repositories (not used in this example but you may want to modify LArSoft code too someday) are hosted these days on GitHub, while DUNE's repositories, `protoduneana`, `dunetpc`, `duneutil`, and a few others are hosted on Redmine git repositories served by cdcvs.fnal.gov.  mrb g is smart enough to be able to clone the repository from the right server.
 It also tests if you have push permissions and uses the ssh URL if you do, otherwise it falls back to a read-only clone over https.
 Ask Tom Junk for developer permission for dune code and he can add you to the list.
-More information is available here:   https://cdcvs.fnal.gov/redmine/projects/dunetpc/wiki/_Tutorial_
+More information is available [here][dunetpc-wiki].

 During testing, I found that my `~/.ssh/known_hosts` file had an old entry for `cdcvs.fnal.gov` in it, and the `mrb g protoduneana` command failed because of it.
 Solution -- edit `~/.ssh/known_hosts` and delete the entry for